dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_remove.rst

    The name of the attribute to remove.
    Multiple attributes can be removed at once by connecting multiple :doc:`String Input </modeling/geometry_nodes/input/string>` nodes.
-   Built-in attributes and attributes that don't exist can't be removed.
+   Built-in and nonexistent attributes cannot be removed.

 Properties